Louis C.K.: 2018–2023: return to stand-up comedy

-2020–present: pandemic and stand-up tour

 In July 2020, C.K. released an audio series of conversations between himself and then-girlfriend Blanche Gardin titled Long Distance Relationship.
 Proceeds would go toward the Fistula Foundation and French charity Fondation Abbé Pierre.
 On August 4, 2020, C.K. was invited by his longtime friend Dave Chappelle to join him in an installment of his standup series "An Intimate Socially Distanced Affair" at the Wirrig Pavilion in Yellow Springs, Ohio, during the COVID-19 pandemic in the United States.
 Photos emerged from the event of C.K. with Chappelle, Sarah Silverman, Michelle Wolf, Tiffany Haddish and Common.
 In October 2020, C.K. appeared in a docu-series titled The Comedy Store about the Los Angeles comedy club of the same name, directed by Mike Binder.
 In May 2021, following the easing of restrictions in New York City due to the COVID-19 pandemic, C.K. made an unannounced stop at the Village Underground.
 He then announced upcoming tour-dates for summer 2021 in Atlanta, Nashville and Minneapolis.

 In August 2021, C.K. announced a tour of the United States in the year 2021 and international dates for the year 2022.
 American dates include two nights at the Hulu Theater at Madison Square Garden.
 The tour rescheduled dates canceled due to COVID-19, acknowledging the ongoing pandemic and safety concerns.
 On The Joe Rogan Experience in November 2021, comedian Shane Gillis revealed that C.K. had filmed a new special at the Hulu Theater at Madison Square Garden.
 On 18 December 2021 C.K. announced the release of a new stand-up comedy special, titled Sorry.
 The special was released for sale through his website, similar to other releases he has done in the past.
 He also offered a bundling of previous specials for a larger fee.
 In April 2022, C.K. won the Grammy Award for Best Comedy Album for his special Sincerely, Louis C.K.